2019 Honda Passport

 The Passport’s instrument cluster gets a standard 7-inch thin-film-transistor (TFT) display; the Sport trim comes with a 5-inch LCD non-touchscreen display while the rest of the trims get an 8-inch touchscreen.
 The infotainment is Android-based and supports Android Auto and Apple CarPlay.
 Buyers of the Touring and Elite trims will get a Wi-Fi hotspot and navigation system along with a 10-speaker premium audio system (Sport and EX-L get a six-speaker audio system).
 You’ll feel more at ease when you’re backing up, thanks to the multi-angle rearview camera with guidelines.
 Available upgrades include a heated steering wheel, ambient lighting, a power liftgate with optional hands-free operation, wireless phone charging, a sunroof, and 4g LTE hotspot capability (which comes with a 90-day/3GB trial).

 The excellent Honda Sensing driver assistance active safety package comes standard on all trims.
 Among the crash-mitigating features in this bundle is lane keeping assist, which alerts the driver when it senses a swerving pattern into another lane without use of the turn signal.
 The adaptive cruise control system automatically preserves a safe distance from the vehicle ahead, adjusting to match their speed and braking.
 The collision mitigation braking system assists in applying brakes when it senses that a collision is unavoidable.
 The EX-L and above get a blind-spot monitor with cross-traffic alert.
-Crash-test data has not been released yet for the ’19 Passport, but Honda expects it to be an IIHS Top Safety Pick.
+The 2019 Passport has received a 5-Star Overall Vehicle Score from the National Highway Traffic Safety Administration (NHTSA), the highest possible rating.*

 Comfort and Convenience